Installing PubSub+ Cloud in Azure Kubernetes Service (AKS)

 • Determine the number of outgoing SNAT (outgoing) ports for each VM in the cluster.
 The number you choose determines the number of worker nodes available; this must be between 0 and 64000.
 Choosing a lower number gives you more worker nodes, but fewer send connections per node.
 For more information about SNAT ports, see Outbound Rules Azure Load Balancer and Scenarios with outbound rules on the Microsoft website.

-• The requirements are three pods per Enterprise event broker service and one per Developer service.
+• The requirements are one pod per Developer service and three pods for other event broker services.
 The subnets need to be big enough to contain all the IP addresses used for the pods.
 For more information, see Configure Azure CNI networking in Azure Kubernetes Service (AKS) on the Microsoft website.

 For information about using Azure Kubernetes Service, see the Azure documentation site.